IBM/watson-discovery-ui/README.md

 * No keywords appear in the app

-  > This can be due to not having a proper configuration file assigned to your data collection.
-See [Step 3](#3-load-the-discovery-files) above.
+  > This can be due to not having a enrichments enabled in your data collection.
+See [Step 5](#5-enrich-the-data) above.

 * When using the `Deploy to IBM Cloud` button, you get a failure during the `Deploy Stage`, as shown in this log message: